BSc (Hons) NURSING APPRENTICESHIP

 Mode Duration Start date Application code Application method

-Mode Part-time Duration 3.5 Start date September Application code 5952 Application method Direct to LSBU
+Mode Part-time Duration Up to 36 Months Practical Period & 6 Months EPA (42 months) Start date September Application code 5952 Application method Direct to LSBU

-Mode Part-time Duration 18 months Start date January Application code 5953 Application method Direct to LSBU
+Mode Part-time Duration 18 Months Inclusive of EPA Start date January Application code 5953 Application method Direct to LSBU

 An Apprenticeship Standard is comprised of a programme of study, an End Point Assessment and on-the-job learning.
 This means that in addition to meeting academic requirements, you’ll need to be employed in a role related to your apprenticeship.
 The process of applying depends on whether you have an employer to sponsor (and support) you.